Compare credit cards

 It’s the time of year when you use the most energy, so it’s a great time to ensure you are on the best possible energy tariff.

-If you haven’t switched tariffs for a few years, or if you’ve never switched, the chances are you will be on your supplier’s standard tariff.
+If you haven’t switched tariffs for a few years, or if you’ve never switched, the chances are you will be on your supplier’s standard tariff, which is the most expensive type of tariff.

 But switching to a new fixed tariff, where the price you pay for your energy is set for a year or two, can deliver serious savings.
-Our research in March found that households moving onto a fixed deal from their lender’s standard tariff could save a massive £250 a year*.
+Households that switch could save at least £238 a year*.

 As with energy deals, when your initial fixed or variable mortgage period ends you move onto your lender’s standard variable rate.
-These are much higher than the current leading fixed rates.
+These are much higher than the current leading fixed rates, so it’s best to get switching.

 Remember: Your home may be repossessed if you do not keep up repayments on your mortgage.

-Inflation is on the rise, and that’s not great news for savers.
-According to the Office for National Statistics, inflation now stands at 2.2%, so unless you enjoy a rate higher than that on your savings, you are essentially losing money.
+According to the Office for National Statistics, inflation now stands at 1.7%, so unless you enjoy a rate higher than that on your savings, you are essentially losing money.

 It’s important to take a proactive attitude towards where you are keeping your savings.
 Check what rate you are currently getting and have a look around at the alternative options to see if you can find a better return.